 Say hello to Acro, a Cretaceous carnivore whose attack on a herd of plant-eating dinosaurs was captured in prehistoric mud.
-This “high-spined lizard” is the most complete Acrocanthosaurus skeleton ever found, and the only real Acro skeleton on display in the world.
+This “high-spined lizard” is the most complete Acrocanthosaurus skeleton ever found.

 Travel through 542 million years of Earth's history while on this bridge, which connects the Nature Exploration Center to the Nature Research Center.
 The tiles and footprints here depict the traces that ancient life left behind.